gyunggyung/docling-translate/docs/README.en.md

 ### 2. CLI Usage

 This is the most basic usage.
-Specify a PDF file to generate a translated Markdown file.
+Specify a PDF file to generate translated Markdown and interactive HTML files.

 ```bash
 # Basic translation (English -> Korean)